Charisma-Balina/PhysicalDesign-openLANE-Sky130/README.md

 Macros are digital blocks which are made up of digital logic.

 # OpenLANE ASIC Flow
-Using openlane, we can produce a GDSII from a chip RTL
+Using openlane, we can produce a GDSII from a chip RTL.

 <img width="532" alt="openlane flow" src="https://user-images.githubusercontent.com/72096419/105984775-9b466000-60c0-11eb-9cf9-a217bd37b9a1.png">